 - Copy of letter from your Embassy if income is from a pension;

-- Copy of Criminal Record Clearance (depends)
+- Also a copy of Criminal Record Clearance (depends)

 - Copy of Health certificate (3rd stage syphilis check etc.)